 The suspicions that have been hovering for years about Polisario’s links with the Al Qaeda in the Islamic Maghreb (AQIM), and the threat that this poses to security in the region and beyond, were most recently substantiated last month after the kidnapping of three European humanitarian workers from Tindouf, reportedly with the complicity of the Polisario.

-Morocco as the only interested party in the question of the Sahara
+Morocco as the only interested party in the question of the Western Sahara

 On December 14, 1960, the United Nations General Assembly adopted Resolution 1514 on the non-self-governing territories, which called on Spain to take the steps necessary to end its presence in the south of Morocco.